integreat-io/integreat/README.md

 Mappings does, by definition, relate to both sources and datatypes, as the thing that binds them together.
 By stating which `type` and which `source` this mapping is intended for, Integreat will connect the dots.
-In some cases you may even be able to reuse a mapping for several sources, in which case you can specify an array of source ids on `source`.
-Each mapping can only be used for on datatype, however, but this may change in the future.
+In some cases you may even be able to reuse a mapping for several sources or several types, in which case you can specify an array of source ids on `source` or an array of types on `type`.

 ### Paths
 Mappings, attributes, and relationships all have an optional `path` property,